Overview

 • Recognize non-ideal factors in battery management systems

-• Design thermal management system for battery packs and ensure safe operation temperature of battery cells
+• Know the design concerns in thermal management system for battery packs

 Details